ACM-SIGBED/emsoft/names/s/Sordon, Nicolas.md

 # Sordon, Nicolas

-## EMSOFT 2018: 18th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2018: 18th International Conference on Embedded Software

 ### Improving and Estimating the Precision of Bounds on the Worst-Case Latency of Task Chains
 Girault, Alain | Prévot, Christophe | Quinton, Sophie | Henia, Rafik | Sordon, Nicolas